primagesheffield/flamegpu2-neuroblastoma/README.md

 To execute this as a batch job, a sample job submission scripts and matching input file are available which can be executed using `sbatch scripts/test_batch_on_prometheus.sh` or `sbatch scripts/test_batch_on_ares.sh`.

 *Note: You may wish to adjust the number of GPUs and CPU cores in the job script.
 Only 1 CPU core per GPU is strictly required, however more may provide slight improvements to performance.*

+*Note: The sample input file is not representative of realistic inputs.
+Model runtime will vary according to input parameters, the python script will output a partial log after every 10 runs complete incase of job timeout.*